 If you are looking to avoid the huge crowds of Canadians in downtown Ottawa, but still want to celebrate Canada Day with others, there are plenty of community events across Ottawa, including:

 Sponsored by Mattamy Homes, join your Barrhaven neighbours at Clarke Fields, 93 Houlahan for a midway, food trucks, live music, amazing fireworks and much, much more!
 For more information: http://www.canadadaybarrhaven.ca/

-Canada Day in Kanata take place at Walter Baker Park in Kanata and includes live entertainment, a large kids zone, a beer garden and more.
+Canada Day in Kanata take place at Walter Baker Park in Kanata and includes live entertainment, a large family fun zone, live bands and more.
 Crowds of over 30,000 are known to attend this popular west Ottawa Canada Day celebration!
 Fireworks start around 10 p.m.
 For more information visit: http://www.canadadayinkanata.com/

-Celebrate Canada Day in Osgoode Village at the Osgoode Community Arena, 5660 Main Street starting at noon on July 1st.
-Events include a BBQ, kids activities, stage shows and fireworks!
-For information: http://www.osgoodevillage.com/?event=canada-day
+Celebrate Canada Day in Osgoode Village at the Osgoode Community Centre starting at 2 pm on July 1st.
+Events include a parade, entertainment, kids activities, and fireworks!
+For information: http://www.osgoodevillage.com/?page_id=743

-Join the community of Riverside South at Claudette Cain Park as they celebrate Canada Day with family-friendly activities for all ages with a professional fireworks show to finish off the day!
+Join the community of Riverside South at Claudette Cain Park as they celebrate Canada Day with family-friendly activities for all ages and of course, a fireworks show to finish off the day!
 Stay tuned to the website for information: http://riversidesouth.org/calendar/canada-day/

 Hosted on the grounds of Sttitsville’s Sacred Heart Highschool, Stittville’s family-friendly Canada Day celebration gets bigger and better every year with activities and fun for the whole family including fireworks!
 For more information: http://www.stittsvilleva.com/canadaday/